Behavioral neuroscience: History

 Another debate arose about localization of function or functional specialization versus equipotentiality which played a significant role in the development in behavioral neuroscience.
 As a result of localization of function research, many famous people found within psychology have come to various different conclusions.
 Wilder Penfield was able to develop a map of the cerebral cortex through studying epileptic patients along with Rassmussen.
 Research on localization of function has led behavioral neuroscientists to a better understanding of which parts of the brain control behavior.
 This is best exemplified through the case study of Phineas Gage.

 The term "psychobiology" has been used in a variety of contexts, emphasizing the importance of biology, which is the discipline that studies organic, neural and cellular modifications in behavior, plasticity in neuroscience, and biological diseases in all aspects, in addition, biology focuses and analyzes behavior and all the subjects it is concerned about, from a scientific point of view.
 In this context, psychology helps as a complementary, but important discipline in the neurobiological sciences.
 The role of psychology in this questions is that of a social tool that backs up the main or strongest biological science.
 The term "psychobiology" was first used in its modern sense by Knight Dunlap in his book An Outline of Psychobiology (1914).
 Dunlap also was the founder and editor-in-chief of the journal Psychobiology.
 In the announcement of that journal, Dunlap writes that the journal will publish research "...bearing on the interconnection of mental and physiological functions", which describes the field of behavioral neuroscience even in its modern sense.

+Neuroscience is considered a relatively new discipline, with the first conference for the Society of Neuroscience occurring in 1971.
+The meeting was held to merge different fields focused on studying the nervous system (ex. neuroanatomy, neurochemistry, physiological psychology, neuroendocrinology, clinical neurology, neurophysiology, neuropharmacology, etc.) by creating one interdisciplinary field.
+In 1983, the Journal of Comparative and Physiological Psychology, published by the American Psychological Association, was split into two separate journals: Behavioral Neuroscience and the Journal of Comparative Psychology.
+The author of the journal at the time gave reasoning for this separation, with one being that behavioral neuroscience is the broader contemporary advancement of physiological psychology.
+Furthermore, in all animals, the nervous system is the organ of behavior.
+Therefore, every biological and behavioral variable that influences behavior must go through the nervous system to do so.
+Present-day research in behavioral neuroscience studies all biological variables which act through the nervous system and relate to behavior.